akanshgulati/are/README.md

 Helps in selected a particular set of an array and negative of the current type-check
 ```
 .all - checks for all elements (default)
-.any - checks for all elements of array
+.any - checks for any one element
 .first - check for first element
 .last - check for last element
 .middle - check for middle element(s)